Snowshoeing Bend Oregon is a magical and memorable winter activity in Central Oregon.

 Swampy Lake Sno Park Trail map.
 See the full map on the USFS webpage.

-Like Virginia Meissner, dogs are not allowed at Swampy Lake Sno Park.
 Also like Meissner, the parking lot can get crowded, though not quite as bad due to the slightly further distance from Bend and larger parking lot.

 Again, the traffic on Century Drive going to Mt.
 Bachelor Ski Resort traffic can be bad on weekends.
 This also applies to Edison Butte Sno Park and other sno-parks along Century Drive.